lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 it still leaves the architecture *inviting* the bug — a new pass can always re-infer and disagree, and the gate only fires if someone wrote the fixture.

-The structural fix is **certificate-carrying IR**: make re-derivation *unrepresentable*. `TypedProgram` can only be constructed by the type stage;
-`CheckedProgram` carries the linearity result; a node's type is a field the type stage stamped, not something Elab recomputes.
-When a fact is an *input* rather than a *recomputation*, "two stages disagree" is not a bug class you gate against — it is a state the types will not let you build.
+The structural fix is **certificate-carrying IR plus a fail-closed fact ledger**: make re-derivation *unrepresentable*. `TypedProgram` can only be constructed by Check over an `IdentifiedProgram`; its node/edge-keyed ledger contains the committed facts; Elab and later stages require those facts instead of recomputing them.
+Some facts are inherently relational (call-site↔parameter pass agreement, borrow conflicts, container/context exclusions), so the ledger is not scaffolding around a fat AST — it is the certificate substrate.
+It is a *source-level* ledger, though: `ExprId` dies at Elab, so Core/SSA/backend facts live in their own certificates (`ValidatedCore`/`ValidatedSSA`/`ValidatedBackendIR`), joined by certified provenance.
+A certificate **chain**, not one global store.

 This pattern is not greenfield. `Concrete/Pipeline/Pipeline.lean` already applies it at **stage granularity**: `ValidatedCore` is constructible only by